Assistance programs from Virginia community action agencies.

 Arlington County Department of Community Planning, Housing and Development

 The community action agency focuses on eviction prevention and rehousing, however other financial aid and referrals are available.
 Continue with Arlington County Department of Community Planning, Housing and Development assistance programs.

 Regions and counties of Essex, Westmoreland, Gloucester, Lancaster, Matthews, Middlesex, Richmond, and Northumberland.
 Seniors are a focus, but other emergency services are offered.
 Programs include meals on Wheels, respite care, low income housing, and free legal aid, among others.
-More information.
+More information on Bay Aging.

 Capital Area Partnership Uplifting People (CAPUP)